HammazAhmed2105/Networking-Packet-Tracer-Labs/Hospital Network Design/index.md

 ##
 -Since we want all traffic from HQ to branch network and vice versa to be encrypted, we need to cofngiure Access control lists.
 - We will configure lots of rules, since for instance one network from theHQ side should connect to all networks on the Branch network.
-- To reduce workload we will do route summarization, that is changing the wild card mask in such a way that it will include multiple ip addresses.
+- To reduce workload we will do route summarization, Route summarization is a method where we create one summary route that represent multiple networks/subnets.
+It's also called route aggregation or supernetting.

 # HQ-Route Summarization